qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 We will cover these methods in detail in a future article.

-# Leveraging Sparse Vectors in Qdrant for Hybrid Search
+## Leveraging sparse vectors in Qdrant for hybrid search

 Qdrant supports a separate index for Sparse Vectors.
 This enables you to use the same collection for both dense and sparse vectors.